Walden Galleria: 2010s

 Although Pyramid did continue to enforce this policy, it shifted some of the blame to anchor tenant Macy's, who was a major proponent of Thanksgiving sales nationwide, for pressuring the mall into adopting the policy.

 Around this time World of Beer opened which buoyed off of the craft beer boom happening in the Buffalo area.
 About a month later in September, Dave and Buster's relocated to the center in a 30000 sqft space next to the Cheesecake Factory.

 In 2017, Sears, a major tenant, closed its doors at the mall.

-In April 2018, Spanish retailer Zara opened a two-story 30309 sqft space next to H&M and Gap.
-In June, Macy's opened a 14456 sqft furniture store in the location that also formerly hosted the same concept under its predecessor, Kaufmann's.

 In late 2019, Macy's announced that their location was among the first to receive millions of dollars in cosmetic upgrades.
 Regal Cinemas also announced upgrades which saw it bring 4-DX technology that immerses people in movies with moving seats, wind, rain, lights and even smells.